 3. Poshmark App

 One of the best-selling apps for designer goods, Poshmark includes a feature for local “poshers” to sell new or used clothing, shoes and handbags from each other.
-Just take a picture of the item you want to sell, list it on the app along with its price, and wait for a buyer to snatch it up.
+It’s known for being easy to use – just take a picture of the item you want to sell, list it on the app along with its price, and wait for a buyer to snatch it up.
 And if you want to sell something on the platform, here is how to make money on Poshmark.

 4. OfferUp App

-Since combining with the LetGo marketplace, OfferUp has become one of the most popular selling apps, offering users the chance to sell anything from cars to potted plants directly to local customers.
+Since combining with the LetGo marketplace, OfferUp has become one of the most popular selling apps, offering users the chance to sell a huge range of products, from cars to potted plants directly to local customers.
 Repeat buyers even earn rewards, so the marketplace is made up of users ready to purchase.